Samanabad: Sports

-Several Sports facilities are provided to the residents in Samanabad.
-The most common sport played in Samanabad is cricket and football.
-"Samanabad Sports Arena" has been established which provides facilities such as Badminton, Gym, Squash, Table Tennis, Taekwando, Aerobics and Snooker to the members.
+Several sports facilities are provided to the residents in Samanabad.
+The most common sports played in Samanabad are cricket and football.
+Samanabad Sports Arena has been established which provides facilities such as badminton, gym, squash, table tennis, taekwando, aerobics and snooker to the members.
 There are playgrounds at different locations in Samanabad, where several tournaments of football and cricket are held.

 Sites of interest and importance

 The three most important main roads of Samanabad in terms of commercial activity include: